Sideplate1000-Dev/Stick/README.md

 # Stick Mac

+> # The Stick Mac version is no longer being uppdated or suported so it wont work(don't try)

 # Atention: Stick mac files is not finished becuase I was lazy

 ## Warning: The Mac Version Has NOT Been Tested(I just changed the target Platform)